anandu06dev/ng4StarterKit/README.md

 }
 ```

 A state management service unifies multiple DDD layers for the sake of simplicity.
-The state management logic may comprise data access, use cases or mapper logic.
+The state management logic may
-The simple state management service is similar to the DDD repository pattern.
+comprise data access, use cases or mapper logic.
+The state management service is similar to the DDD repository pattern.

 ## Notification Service